artsmia/artstories.md/stories/how-rare-is-the-tatra-today.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_49962a.jpg)

 Very few art museums have Tatras, though their popularity has increased over the past few decades.
-Current research shows only two art museums with Tatra T87s in their permanent collection: the Pinakothek der Moderne in Munich and, of course, the MIA.
+Current research shows only two art museums with Tatra T87s in their permanent collection: the Pinakothek der Moderne in Munich and, of course, Mia.

 ---